shyammanikandan/Credit_Risk_Analysis/README.md

 ## Tests and Concepts used

-- ###Feature Engineering
+- Feature Engineering
-  : Created new features that can be leveraged for the calculation of credit scores based on domain knowledge and insights from EDA.
+  - Created new features that can be leveraged for the calculation of credit scores based on domain knowledge and insights from EDA.
-  Aggregated the data on the customer level when required.
+  - Aggregated the data on the customer level when required.
 - One Way ANOVA
 - QQ - plot to test normality of data
 - Shapiro Wilk test to test normality of data